15.01.2026

 Image credit: ThiGames

-According to reports, Sony has taken down numerous games from ThiGames on its PlayStation Store.
+Recent reports indicate that Sony has taken down numerous titles from the developer ThiGames on its PlayStation Store.

 gamesindustry.biz